 As mentioned in a previous post, there are different types of debt repayment strategies.
-Following on from our looking into snowballing, in this article we will be looking at the avalanche repayment method, how it works, and whether or not this is the right choice for you.
+Following on from snowballing, in this article we will be looking at the ‘avalanching your debt’ repayment method, how it works, and whether or not this is the right choice for you.

 Avalanching is the strategy of paying off your debts by prioritising the one with the highest interest rates first.
 The goal is to eliminate your highest interest rate first, before moving onto the second highest interest rate and the third and so on.
 The target, is to minimise the amount of interest you pay, and this approach may help you pay off any debt you hold faster than other strategies like the snowballing method.